What it is and why it matters

 As the World Wide Web grew at a dizzying pace in the late 1900s and early 2000s, search engines and indexes were created to help people find relevant information amid all of that text-based content.
 During the early years, search results were returned by humans.
 It’s true!
 But as the number of web pages grew from a dozen to millions, automation was required.
 Web crawlers were created, many as university-led research projects, and search engine startups took off (Yahoo, AltaVista, etc.).

 One such project in the works was Nutch – an open-source web search engine – and the brainchild of Doug Cutting and Mike Cafarella.
 Their goal was to invent a way to return web search results faster by distributing data and calculations across different computers so multiple tasks could be accomplished simultaneously.
-Also during this time, another search engine project called Google was underway.
+Also during this time, another search engine project called Google was in progress.
 It was based on the same concept – storing and processing data in a distributed, automated way so that more relevant web search results could be returned faster.
-This was becoming increasingly important because in 2005, it’s estimated there were 19 billion web pages.
-Today, there are more than a trillion!

 In 2006, Cutting joined Yahoo and took with him the Nutch project as well as ideas based on Google’s early work with automating distributed data storage and processing.
 The Nutch project was divided.
 The web crawler portion remained as Nutch.
 The distributed computing and processing portion became Hadoop (named after Cutting’s son’s toy elephant).
 In 2008, Yahoo released Hadoop as an open-source project, and, today Hadoop’s framework and family of technologies are managed and maintained by the non-profit Apache Software Foundation (ASF), a global community of software developers and contributors.